 How much funding can I ask for?

-There is no formal lower or upper limit for funding; projects can be small or larger scale.
+For Seed projects maximum awarded amount is £1000.00 and is aimed at small scale projects.
+Larger scale projects should apply for Shape with a maximum of £3000.00 funding per application (In exceptional cases the panel may consider applications for more than the £3000 cap).
 When considering what to bid for, it is worth being pragmatic about what can be achieved within the 12 months of the project lifetime – a small-scale, high quality project will have greater impact (and be easier to run) than something larger and more complex.

 What can I use the money for?

 - buy-in staff or student time to work on the project (e.g. administration or data gathering and analysis);

 - fund the hosting of events, such as focus groups or workshops.